fniessink/toisto/docs/software.md

 }
 ```

-### Labels with hints
+### Labels with notes

 Sometimes labels are ambiguous.
 For example, "you" in English can mean both one or multiple persons.
-To help the user understand which meaning is intended, a hint can be added to the label.
-The hint is the part after the semicolon (`;`):
+To help the user understand which meaning is intended, a note can be added to the label.
+The note is the part after the semicolon (`;`):

 ```json
 {